kevogil/big-data-challenge/README.md

 #### vine_table
 The vine table consists of the `star_ratings` left by each individual customer.
 This data is stored as an integer from 1 to 5.

+### Load
+The completed dataframes are finally loaded to their corresponding tables into an Amazon RDS instance.